 - Tests and Quizzes will be automatically graded after submission if they do not include short answer/essay questions.
 If they do include those types of questions, tests and quizzes will be graded within 3 working days (not including Saturday or Sunday) following the due date and time.
 If your test or quiz is submitted after the deadline, Blackboard will mark it as late, but you will not lose points for this.
-If you are able to start and take the assessment, you are fine. - Discussion Board posts and engagements will be graded within 7-10 working days (not including Saturday or Sunday) following the engagement due date and time.
+If you are able to start and take the assessment, you are fine. - Due to the large number of students in all 5 3318 courses this semester, Discussion Board posts and Weekly Questions will take a significant amount of time to grade, but we will have grades posted for everyone once all posts have been graded.
+This could take a couple of weeks, but if you follow the instructions, it will make it significantly easier on Austyn and myself and we will be able to grade faster. - Weekly Questions will be graded as quickly as possible, but may take 7+ working days to complete the grading portion as well.